Clear Lake Development Strategy

 The community, through Envision Eugene, has highlighted our responsibility to protect, restore, and enhance natural resources.
 The entire Clear Lake expansion area contains 924 acres of land amidst active streams, canals, wetlands, and riparian corridors of the Willamette Valley, which are an invaluable asset to our local and regional ecosystems.
 The city of Eugene’s Stormwater Basin Master Plan provides area-wide guidance to manage stormwater runoff, protect local wetlands and floodplains, and mitigate detrimental impacts to our vibrant and cherished natural resources.

 While wetlands are present throughout the entire Clear Lake expansion area, many are lower quality than those in other areas studied and are a potential asset for alternative stormwater functions or open space uses.
 According to the Goal 5 ESEE Analysis for Significant Wetlands and Riparian Corridors study, existing wetlands in areas north of Airport Road are of lower quality and create conflicts between wildlife and airport operations.
-Therefore, it is appropriate to encourage restoration of wildlife habitat in the central and southern areas of the Clear Lake area south of Airport Road.
-These northern areas will focus on protecting water quality and storage functions and performance of canals and drainage channels.
-The central and southern areas will do the same while adding Wetland Habitat Restoration alongside other community resources and enhancements such as the park and school sites.
+Therefore, the focus is on protecting water quality and storage functions of wetlands and drainage channels through the /WQ Overlay Zone rather than protecting the area within existing boundaries of wetlands and conservation setback areas that have been significantly degraded as a result of farming practices.

 Public Health, Schools, & Parks

 A recent study determined a need for an additional school site in this area for the Bethel School District (BSD).
-The BSD has already purchased approximately 74 acres in the expansion area adjacent to the neighborhing Bethel neighborhood and has determined a need to develop approximate 50-60 acres for school use with the remaining wetland areas on their property conserved for educational and mitigation purposes, which would have positive social and environmental effects for the area.
+The BSD has already purchased approximately 74 acres in the expansion area adjacent to the neighboring Bethel neighborhood with potential to develop approximate 50-60 acres for school use with the remaining wetland areas on their property conserved for educational and mitigation purposes, which would have positive social and environmental effects for the area.

 Nearby residents have less access to parks and greenspace amenities than residents of other areas.
 The Clear Lake area will provide 222 acres of needed greenspace for these underserved residential neighborhoods.
-The Golden Gardens Community Park will provide recreational opportunities and accommodate large group activities.
+According to a recent feasibility study, there is a market for a large sports complex and the Golden Gardens Community Park has been identified as a potential location to provide large-scale recreational opportunities and accommodate large group activities.
 These parks typically include children’s play area, basketball courts, open play areas, picnic areas, restrooms, ball fields, pathways, trails, natural areas, on-site vehicle and bicycle parking, and transit access.
-The city of Eugene’s Parks, Recreation, & Open Space Comprehensive Plan contains policy commitments to protect natural resources in park design that support a balance between planned park development and environmental conservation.
+The city of Eugene’s Parks, Recreation, & Open Space Vision Plan contains policy commitments to protect natural resources in park design that support a balance between planned park development and environmental conservation.
 Recreational facilities constructed in suitable areas of the site alongside restored natural features will enhance park users’ experience of and access to nature and amenities.

 Jobs & Economic Growth